prasunakunasani/AAFCSpringLearning/Spring-mvc-demo/README.md

 - request mapping maps the web request to the given method using the annotation
 - give the actual path that you want to map
     - In this case, it's the root
-    - This request mapping will handle all kinds of requests including GET, POST, etc
+    - This request mapping will handle all kinds of requests including GET, POST, other HTTP methods, etc
 - Annotation maps a path to a method name
     - That's why you can choose any method name